 360 video - 360 video is type of video that is spherical.
 Within Wistia the viewer can drag and click to look around, or move their phone or computer.
 To turn on a 360 video head to the Controls section in the Customize panel.

 Account Owner - The account owner is a permissions level in Wistia.
 This user has access to things like the billing profile, account-wide settings, and the API key.
 There is only one Account Owner per Wistia account.

 Admin - An admin is a permission level in the Privacy & Sharing modal.
 Admins are project-specific.
 Permissions included under the admin permission include all permissions available to a collaborator (upload, download, share, and stats).
 This is different from an Account Owner and a Manager on your account.

 Annotation Link - An Annotation Link (or annotation) is an in-video pop-up in the right top corner of the video frame.
 Can be used to link to an outside page, or without a link.
 They are not customizable or moveable.
-Annotation links are located in the Timeline Actions menu of the Customize panel.
-Annotations are tracked in your video stats.
+Annotation links are located in the Customize panel, and are tracked in your video stats.